degauss1/NISR-Hachaton/README.md

 2.Open the consolidated_dashboard.R script.

-3.Run the script to generate the Shiny app and view the dashboard.
+3.Run the script by press (Ctrl+shift+k) to generate the Shiny app and view the dashboard.

 ### Contributing
 Contributions are welcome!
 Feel free to fork the repository, make improvements, and submit pull requests.